[UPDATED 31st March 2022]

-We may be far away from Japan during this trying time, the season remains close to our hearts.
-While we're watching this 360-degree VR video of the cherry blossoms in Hirosaki Castle
+We may be far away from Japan during this trying time, but the season remains close to our hearts, so we compiled stunning photos of the cherry blossoms in Japan for your virtual vacay.

 3. Chidorigafuchi, Tokyo prefecture

 Credit: @yoko_stella for Instagram